 - Paranoia or hallucinations

-People may also experience withdrawal symptoms.
-If your loved one is exhibiting many of these signs, it may be time to get them help with our substance abuse treatment programs.
+People may also experience withdrawal symptoms, which is a common indicator of physical dependence.
+If your loved one is exhibiting many of these signs, it may be time to get them to help with our Chicago addiction treatment center.

-At Banyan Chicago, we have the proper meth addiction treatment you need for long-term success and sobriety.
+At Banyan Treatment Centers Chicago, we have the proper methamphetamine abuse treatment you need for long-term success and sobriety.
 Because meth is highly addictive, it is easy for people to cross that line from recreational use to dependence.
-The first step to regaining control of your life is to admit that you have a problem and to take part in formal meth addiction treatment.
+The first step to regaining control of your life is to admit that you have a problem and to take part in formal rehab for meth addiction.

-Get the meth treatment program you need at our drug and alcohol treatment center in Chicago.
+Get the treatment for meth addiction you need at our Chicago drug rehab facility.
 Do not let your meth addiction control the life of you or your loved one any longer.
-Reach out to us today to learn more about our drug rehab and how you can get started.

 Other Treatment Options

 At Banyan Chicago our goal is to make sure that anyone who needs treatment from drug and alcohol addiction are able to get the help needed to assist them on the road to recovery.
 If you don't have insurance contact us to inquire about alternate methods regarding treatment for yourself or a loved one.